 Your first visit is all about learning and planning.
 Dr. Firas Marouf will examine your mouth and talk with you about:

-- Your missing tooth/teeth and what you want your smile to look like
+- The missing tooth or teeth, and what you want your smile to look like

 - Your health history and any medications